Skip to content

 What just happened

-1. The CLI sent your manifest to the Engine via gRPC.
+1. The CLI sent your manifest to the Engine.

-3. The Agent polled the Engine for tasks, pulled images, and started containers using containerd.
+3. The Agent pulled images and started containers using containerd.

-4. The deploy command polled the Engine until all containers were running, then reported success.
+4. The CLI waited until all containers reported healthy, then showed success.

 Next steps